Group-theoretic Johnson classes and a non-hyperelliptic curve with torsion Ceresa class: Group-theoretic Ceresa classes

-The existence of $\MD_\univ$ follows from the fact that $\mathscr{I}/\mathscr{I}^2$ is a $\mathbb{Z}_\ell$-module (as $G^{\text{ab}}$ is torsion-free by assumption).
-An explicit cocycle representing $\MD_\univ$ will be given in Section \ref{Section:Johnson}. \end{defn} \begin{remark} We call this class the modified diagonal class because we expect that when $G$ is the pro-$\ell$ \'etale fundamental of a curve, the Galois-cohomological avatar of $\MD_{\univ}$ (Section \ref{SCerFunGrp}) may be written rationally as a multiple of the image of the Gross-Kudla-Schoen \cite{GrossSchoen, GrossKudla} modified diagonal cycle under an \'etale Abel-Jacobi map.
-See e.g.~\cite{DarmonRotgerSols} for a Hodge-theoretic analogue of this fact. \end{remark}
+\begin{remark} We call this class the modified diagonal class because we expect that when $G$ is the pro-$\ell$ \'etale fundamental group of a curve, the Galois-cohomological avatar of $\MD_{\univ}$ (see Section \ref{SCerFunGrp}) may be written rationally as a multiple of the image of the Gross--Kudla--Schoen \cite{GrossSchoen, GrossKudla} modified diagonal cycle under an \'etale Abel--Jacobi map.
+See \textit{e.g.}~\cite{DarmonRotgerSols} for a Hodge-theoretic analogue of this fact. \end{remark}

 We now proceed to find an avatar of $\MD_{\univ}$ in the cohomology of the outer automorphism group of $G$, $\Out(G)$.
-Geometrically this will correspond to removing the basepoint-dependence of the class $\MD_{\univ}$ in the case $G$ is the pro-$\ell$ \'etale fundamental group of a curve.
+Geometrically, this will correspond to removing the basepoint-dependence of the class $\MD_{\univ}$ in the case where $G$ is the pro-$\ell$ \'etale fundamental group of a curve.